GillesVanDeVyver/AST-based-anomaly-detection-with-GMM/README.md

 Here we use the AST for anomaly detection by using it to generate intermediate embeddings.
 These embeddings are then used by the anomaly detector, in this case a GMM.
 By doing this we take advantage of the powerful feature extracting properties of the AST model.
+Figures AST-GMM_structure.png and AST-GMM_structure_block_diagram.png shows exactly where the intermediate embeddings are extracted.

 ### 2. Adaptions to AST model

 The feature extracting models in this work are a variantion of the vanilla AST model.

-The models have a customizable amount of transformer encoder layers and trainable layers.
+- The models have a customizable amount of transformer encoder layers and trainable layers.
-To finetune the AST to the task at hand, the final layer(s) of the MLP are adjusted to take into account the number of classes (here machine indices).
+- To finetune the AST to the task at hand, the final layer(s) of the MLP are adjusted to take into account the number of classes (here machine indices).

-Finally, to do the actual feature extraction, the MLP head is removed and the output tensors of the transformer encoder are fed to the anomaly detector, in this case a GMM model
+- Finally, to do the actual feature extraction, the MLP head is removed and the output tensors of the transformer encoder are fed to the anomaly detector, in this case a GMM model